OntimizeWeb/docs/_o_components/00-overview.md

 ```

 ## Width
-All input conponents have the `width` atribute.
+All input components have the `width` atribute.
 It allows you to can specify the width in pixels (px) or percentage (%) of the input component.

 ## Global default options <span class='menuitem-badge'> new </span>
 Global default options in input components can be specified by providing a value for the `O_INPUT_OPTIONS` token in a module.
 The color of input icons can be configured using the `iconColor` attribute and the selection of the value of an input when clicked using the `selectAllOnClick` attribute.